 - Offer monthly reports that detail ticket resolution, virus protection or prevention, and backup recovery.

 - Provide quarterly meetings with a virtual CIO (vCIO) to ensure IT services continue to match and anticipate current and future business needs.

 If you haven’t already, start communicating with your employees and your managed IT services team.
 You want your company to flourish and grow in the most effective way possible, and you can’t do this without clear communication on your projects, from start to finish.

 For more information on everything to do with Managed IT Services, check out our resource page here.

 AIS continues to focus on business growth and success not just for current customers, but future ones as well.
 We are here to assist you and your business needs, no matter what step of your project you’re trying to tackle.
-Not only can we inform you on managed IT services, but we also provide copiers, printers, document and process management, copier and printer repair and maintenance contracts, telephone services, and are an authorized dealer of 3D Systems' 3D printer lineup.
+Not only can we inform you on managed IT services, but we also provide copiers, printers, document and process management, copier and printer repair and maintenance contracts, telephone services.
 To speak with one of our business technology consultants, reach out to them, today!
 We’re here to give you peace of mind to help win more business.

 Mo is the resident IT go-to lady at AIS.
 She has traveled the world, run a marathon, is a self-proclaimed crossword champion, and can do ventriloquism.
 She has an uncanny memory ....down to the detail.
 She has completed 4 half marathons and hates running.
 In her free time, she likes to spend time with her 7 siblings and 20 nieces and nephews.